 - 3 weeks: Eyes are fully open, ears are erect, teeth are visible.
 Kittens this age are just starting to walk and will be very wobbly.

 - 4-5 weeks: Eyes have changed from blue to another color and/or kittens have begun to pounce and leap.
 Kittens this age will begin to eat gruel or canned food.

-When kittens are at least 8 weeks old and have been fully socialized and sterilized, they (and momma, if she’s friendly) are ready to be adopted out.
+When kittens are at least 8 weeks old and have been fully socialized and sterilized, they (and momma, if she’s friendly) are ready for their forever home.

-Even if you cannot keep the cats until they are 8 weeks old and then find homes for them, keeping them until they are 6 weeks old before taking them to a shelter gives them the best chance of living.
+Even if you cannot keep the cats until they are 8 weeks old, keeping them until they are 6 weeks old before taking them to a shelter gives them the best chance of living.